Skip to content

 If you areThen

 Publishing a service from APIPodCut a new release of your repo to trigger an in-place update.
-Modify the spec meaningfully and a re-upload creates a new service.
+A meaningfully modified spec re-uploaded by hand creates a new service instead.

 Running a private deploymentYour copy is isolated from upstream changes.
 Re-deploy explicitly when you want a newer version.